 Madonna declared that the first New York date of her 1990 Blond Ambition World Tour would be a benefit concert for Haring's memory and donated all proceeds from her ticket sales to Aids charities.

-Larry Kramer is an American playwright, author, film producer, public health advocate, and LGBT rights activist.
+Larry Kramer was an American playwright, author, film producer, public health advocate, and LGBT rights activist.

 Kramer grew frustrated with bureaucratic paralysis and the apathy of gay men to the Aids crisis and he co-founded GMHC (originally called Gay Men’s Health Crisis) and ACT UP (the Aids coalition to Unleash Power), two of the leading organisations that responded to the Aids epidemic.